Female footballers speak out against FIFA-Saudi deal – DW – 10/22/2024

 "I think you've seen over the past couple of years that women's teams are not scared to stand up for what they believe in," Manchester City striker Vivianne Miedema told the BBC.

-"You've seen boycotts from numerous teams, obviously recently, like with the America team, with the Canadian team, everyone is very open and willing to share their opinions.
+"You've seen boycotts from numerous teams, obviously recently, like with the America team, with the Canadian team," Miedema said.
+"Everyone is very open and willing to share their opinions."

-"That shows you that going forward, there will be a lot of attention and there will definitely be things happening around the World Cup."
+"That shows you that, going forward, there will be a lot of attention and there will definitely be things happening around the World Cup," Miedema said.

 In the run-up to the 2023 Women's World Cup in Australia and New Zealand, there had already been discussion about Saudi Arabia's tourism authority sponsoring the tournament.
 In the end, the deal fell through because numerous players and the host FAs had spoken out against it.